Which hotels at Heathrow Airport are walkable from the terminals, and don’t require a bus ride?

 Let’s run through the options for staying directly at Heathrow airport.

-Because transferring between Heathrow terminals can be more painful than getting a bus from a Bath Road hotel, especially with luggage, I only recommend staying at a hotel in the terminal you are using.
+Because transferring between Heathrow terminals can be more painful than getting a bus from a Bath Road hotel, especially with luggage, I recommend staying at a hotel in the terminal you are using.

 Heathrow Terminal 5 hotels